310mc/https-310mc.github.io-tl/source/_posts/feature_scout/a_raininja_day_to_convey.md

 <em>Haa~…</em>

 Next up— Oh, I know!
-I’ll draw Peachy and Thunder.[^2] The rain will suit them as a background!
+I’ll draw Momocchi and Thunder.[^2] The rain will suit them as a background!

 First you draw this… then this… and done! ♪
 {% endbubble %}